Arthurne/Projeto-APS/docs/README.md

 # Documentação do Projeto

-Esta pasta contém a documentação produzida durante o desenvolvimento do sistema.
+Esta pasta contém a documentação produzida durante o desenvolvimento do sistema

 ## Conteúdo